-Every pipe and plumbing fixture in your home connects to the most important piece of plumbing – the main sewer line.
-The sewer line is often neglected and forgotten until you have a problem.
-With improper use of drains and outside forces, the main sewer line can take a serious beating.
-There are multiple problems that can lead to a broken sewer line.
-No sewer lasts for ever, but not all breaks warrant an immediate repair or replacement.
+Why is it important to know what causes a broken sewer line?
+Every pipe and plumbing fixture in your home connects to the most important piece of plumbing — the main sewer line.
+Here’s the good news: not all breaks warrant an immediate repair or replacement.

 Broken Sewer Line Due To Pipe Settlement